crgrove/automated-drone-image-analysis-tool/README.md

 them as described in the coming section.
 Once done, you can run the application like this::

-    app
+    python app

 Resources and translations
 --------------------------

 In order to ease the development process, the Qt Creator project ``app.pro`` is provided.
 You can open it to edit the UI files or to manage resources.
-Translations can be edited using Qt Linguist, part of the Qt SDK.
-In order to build the translations, you will need to have the ``lrelease`` command on your ``PATH`` or set its full path to the ``LRELEASE_BIN`` environment variable.
-UI files, translations and resources can be built like this
+UI files and resources can be built like this

     python setup.py build_res